sizovs/sizovs.github.io/about.md

  I’m a certified Enterprise Architect (OCMEA), certified Scrum Master, certified Product Owner, certified Project Management Professional (PMP), and ICF certified coach.

-## My training
+## Learn from me

 <div id="training"></div>
-🎓 [The Principal Developer](https://principal.dev) is a two-day masterclass for the current or future engineering leaders.
-Here we make a deep-dive into engineering practices, Lean software development, soft skills, recruiting, and mentoring.
+🎓 **[The Principal Developer](https://principal.dev)** is a two-day masterclass for software development team leaders.
+Here we deep-dive into engineering practices, Lean software development, soft skills, recruiting, and mentoring.

-🎓 [Effective Coding Principles and Patterns in Java 14](https://devchampions.com/training/java/) is a two-day training for Java developers.
-Here you learn how to develop modern, clean, and maintainable applications using the latest Java best practices, frameworks, and libraries.
+🎓 **[Effective Coding Principles and Patterns in Java 14](https://devchampions.com/training/java/)** is a two-day training for Java developers.
+Here you learn how to develop modern, clean, and maintainable applications using the latest Java best practices, patterns, and libraries.

-Attendees claim that my training is practical, inspiring, and high-energy.
-Most of my customers become repeat customers. **You can hire me to run a training for your team.**
+Attendees say that my training is always practical, inspiring, and high-energy. **You can hire me to run a training for your team.**

 <div class="videoWrapper">
 <iframe id="ytplayer" type="text/html" width="640" height="360"